unit-io/unitd/docs/usage.md

 Unitd can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging.
 Unitd is perfect for the internet of things and internet connected devices.

-## Quick Start
-To build [unitd](https://github.com/unit-io/unitd) from source code use go get command and copy unitd.conf to the path unitd binary is placed.

-> go get -u github.com/unit-io/unitd && unitd

 ## Unitd Clients
 - [unitd-go](https://github.com/unit-io/unitd-go) Go client to pubsub messages over protobuf using GRPC application
 - [unitd-ws](https://github.com/unit-io/unitd-ws) Javascript client to pubsub messages over websocket using MQTT protocol.

 ## Quick Start
-To build Unitd from source code use go get command and copy [unitd.conf](https://github.com/unit-io/unitd/tree/master/unitd.conf) to the path unitd binary is placed.
+To build unitd from source code use go get command and copy [unitd.conf](https://github.com/unit-io/unitd/tree/master/unitd.conf) to the path unitd binary is placed.

 > go get -u github.com/unit-io/unitd && unitd

 ## Usage
 The examples folder has various examples for unitd usage.
 Code snippet is given below to use unitd messaging broker with web socket and javascript client.

-First you need to register a client id.
+First you need to register a client Id.
 To get new client id send connect request using blank client id.

 Add below mqtt client script to the web page